Cagataay/liveapp_test_automation/README.md

 * Precondition: There must be a user named tester699 in the inbox, you can change user name in the xpath
 * Precondition: There must be a account named superlive official, moderation and support specialist in the inbox
 * Note: For these preconditions you can login with: email: tester052@test.com Password: test1234
+* Precondition: It is necessary to have a family to see family chat

 ### Profile Scenarios ###